Dobbs v. Jackson Women’s Health Organization

 Mississippi then filed a petition for a writ of certiorari in the Supreme Court, urging the Court to sustain its law.
 In 2021, the Court agreed to hear the case, and on June 22, 2021, Mississippi filed its merits brief urging the Court to overrule Roe and Casey.
 On September 20, 2021, CAC filed a friend-of-the-court brief in support of Jackson Women’s Health Organization.

-Our brief contends that the Mississippi abortion ban is unconstitutional and that the Court should reaffirm Roe and Casey.
+Our brief contended that the Mississippi abortion ban is unconstitutional and that the Court should reaffirm Roe and Casey.
 Significantly, if the Court were to overturn Roe and Casey, it would rob millions of Americans of the basic fundamental rights to control their bodies, choose whether and when to start a family, determine their life course, and participate as equals in American life.

-To start, our brief demonstrates that the text and history of the Fourteenth Amendment protect personal individual rights essential to liberty, dignity, and autonomy.
+To start, our brief demonstrated that the text and history of the Fourteenth Amendment protect personal individual rights essential to liberty, dignity, and autonomy.
 Against the backdrop of the suppression of rights in the South, the Framers wrote the Fourteenth Amendment to provide broad protections for substantive liberty—not limited to rights enumerated elsewhere in the Constitution—to secure equal citizenship stature for all people.
 Throughout the debates over the Fourteenth Amendment, the Framers of the Amendment made clear that the Amendment was understood to protect basic personal rights, including the right to enjoy bodily integrity and to make decisions whether to marry, bear and raise children, and start a family.

-Our brief also refutes some of Mississippi’s flawed arguments for overruling Roe and Casey.
+Our brief also refuted some of Mississippi’s flawed arguments for overruling Roe and Casey.
 For example, Mississippi claims that the Constitution’s text does not mention abortion and therefore gives the State authority to regulate pre-viability abortions.
-Our brief emphatically counters this argument by pointing out that the Constitution is equally silent on many of the other fundamental rights that are not only deeply rooted in the text and history of the Fourteenth Amendment, but also have been recognized by the Supreme Court.
+Our brief emphatically countered this argument by pointing out that the Constitution is equally silent on many of the other fundamental rights that are not only deeply rooted in the text and history of the Fourteenth Amendment, but also have been recognized by the Supreme Court.
 Mississippi also suggests that because many states at the time of ratification restricted abortion, the public would have understood such regulations to be consistent with the Fourteenth Amendment.
 But, as our brief explains, the Court has never accepted state practices at the time of ratification as a definitive measure of what fundamental rights are guaranteed by the Fourteenth amendment.

 September 20, 2021